Steklov isospectrality of conformal metrics: Introduction

 \subsection{Plan of the paper}

-Section \ref{Section II} introduces the fundamental tools used throughout the paper, mainly the injectivity of the X-ray transform on functions in \ref{Subsection II.1} and spectral invariants for the Steklov spectrum in \ref{Subsection II.2}. \\Section \ref{Section III} deals with the recovery of the normal derivative of the conformal factor at the boundary, exploiting principal wave trace invariants combined with Liv\v sic theory.
-Concerning the linear problem, \textbf{Theorem \ref{Th I.5}} is completely established by \textbf{Theorem \ref{Th III.13}} and \textbf{Proposition \ref{Prop III.1}}.
+Section \ref{Section II} introduces the fundamental tools used throughout the paper, mainly the injectivity of the X-ray transform on functions in \ref{Subsection II.1} and spectral invariants for the Steklov spectrum in \ref{Subsection II.2}.
+Section \ref{Section III} deals with the recovery of the normal derivative of the conformal factor at the boundary, exploiting principal wave trace invariants combined with Liv\v sic theory.
+Concerning the linear problem, $\left(\ref{eq}\right)$ is completely established by \textbf{Proposition \ref{Th III.13}} and \textbf{Proposition \ref{Prop III.1}}.
 In Section \ref{Section IV}, we present the recursive procedure that allows us to show more generally that one can recover, in boundary normal coordinates, all the higher-order normal derivatives of the conformal factor at the boundary.
-This completes the proof of \textbf{Theorem \ref{Th I.1}}. \\To conclude, in Section \ref{Section V}, we discuss other inverse problems on the Steklov spectrum where the techniques used in this paper could be applied and show in particular \textbf{Theorem \ref{Th I.6}} on the spectral problem for the DN map $\Lambda_{g,q}$. \\Appendix \ref{App A} gives some statements that establish equality at the boundary of two isospectral conformal metrics, the only point that cannot be dealt with by trace formula techniques.
-The last two appendices contain proofs of useful results that are more or less well known, but not necessarily explicitly written in the literature.
-Appendix \ref{App B} provides an appropriate formula for calculating the subprincipal symbol in \textbf{Proposition \ref{Prop III.12}} and Appendix \ref{App C} recalls an algebraic result on the first cohomology group of a unit fiber bundle, used in the proof of \textbf{Theorem \ref{Th III.17}}.
+This completes the proof of \textbf{Theorem \ref{Th I.1}}.
+To conclude, in Section \ref{Section V}, we discuss other inverse problems on the Steklov spectrum where the techniques used in this paper could be applied and show in particular \textbf{Theorem \ref{Th I.6}} on the spectral problem for the DN map $\Lambda_{g,q}$.
+Appendix \ref{App A} gives some statements that establish equality at the boundary of two isospectral conformal metrics, the only point that cannot be dealt with by trace formula techniques.
+Finally, Appendix \ref{App B} provides an appropriate formula for calculating the subprincipal symbol in \textbf{Lemma \ref{Prop III.12}}.